Fruitvale, Oakland, California: History

+In 1859, Watson Augustus Bray built a home on a property called "Oak Tree Farm" in the neighborhood of Fruitvale; the seventeen-room house, built as a wedding present for their daughter, is now called the Alfred H. Cohen House and remains one of the few 19th century landmarks in the Fruitvale area.

 About 80 years later, during and following World War II, massive numbers of African Americans and Latinos migrated to Oakland and located in the old part of town, West Oakland.
 This era was followed by "urban renewal" and the construction of the Nimitz Freeway, which bulldozed much of West Oakland.
 There was then a movement of the dispossessed residents to East Oakland.
 Fruitvale was in the middle part of East Oakland and due to its location was heavily settled by African Americans and Latinos, who by 1990 formed a majority of the district's residents.

 It wasn't until the late 1980s that the larger Fruitvale District began to attract more Latino residents.
 African Americans had either relocated to the outer East Oakland area south of Fruitvale or had moved out of the city altogether to outer Bay Area suburbs.
 Fruitvale became predominantly Latino, and is the cultural landmark for the city's Latino population.

 In the late 1960s and early 1970s, the lower part of the Fruitvale district was heavily settled by Chicanos and Latinos.
 The Chicano Movement that was going on at the time throughout the Southwest also spread to the Fruitvale district.
 After the 1968 murder of Charles Pinky De Baca by the Oakland Police Department, the community began to organize against police brutality.
 One of the first organizations was Latinos United for Justice.
 Many other militant and non-militant Chicano groups formed.
 The Brown Berets had a chapter in Oakland, and the Chicano Revolutionary Party was another Chicano militant organization.